JLErvin/squash/README.md

 A dead simple program to apply user-created themes to unix systems.

-Unlike many themeing programs, squash uses bash scripts for configuration.
+Unlike many themeing programs, squash uses shell scripts for configuration.
-This makes squash very extensible, and allows all information about a theme to be store in a single bash file.
+This makes squash very extensible, and allows all information about a theme to be store in a single shell script.

 The most basic `squash` theme files look like: